freenas/freenas-docs/userguide/sharing.rst

 To mount the NFS volume from a Mac OS X client, click on :menuselection:`Go --> Connect to Server`.
-In the "Server Address" field, enter *nfs://* followed by the IP address of the %brand% system and the name of the volume/dataset being shared by NFS.
-The example shown in
-:numref:`Figure %s <mount_nfs_osx_fig>`
-continues with our example of *192.168.2.2:/mnt/data*.
+In the :guilabel:`Server Address` field, enter *nfs://* followed by the IP address of the %brand% system and the name of the volume/dataset being shared by NFS.
+The example shown in :numref:`Figure %s <mount_nfs_osx_fig>` continues with our example of *192.168.2.2:/mnt/data*.

-Once connected, Finder will automatically open.
+Once connected, Finder opens automatically.
 The IP address of the
-%brand% system will be displayed in the SHARED section in the left frame and the contents of the share will be displayed in the right frame.
+%brand% system is displayed in the SHARED section in the left frame and the contents of the share are displayed in the right frame.
 In the example shown in
 :numref:`Figure %s <view_nfs_finder_fig>`,
 :file:`/mnt/data` has one folder named :file:`images`.
 The user can now copy files to and from the share.